K8s primer - Part II

 $ minikube start --nodes 3 -p minikube-lab

-It’s a bad idea to reach individual Pods by their IP address because Pods are ephemeral (e.g., whenever a rolling upgrade is performed, old Pods are removed and new ones created), and, if we cannot reach our Pods from outside the K8s cluster, well, that’s limits the things we can do.
+It’s a bad idea to reach individual Pods by their IP addresses because Pods are ephemeral (e.g., during a rolling upgrade, old Pods are removed and new ones created).
+Also, if we cannot reach our Pods from outside the K8s cluster, that limits what we can do.
+It would be great if we could reach our application (our Pods) by name from outside the K8s cluster.
+As you can imagine, we need a few more K8s objects to accomplish this.

 File ./k8s/service.yaml